Skip to navigation Skip to content

 • urgent interpreter requests

-• scheduled appointments where an interpreter was not booked or did not attend
+• scheduled appointments if the interpreter was not booked or did not attend

-• to adhere to the AUSIT (Australian Institute of Interpreters and Translators) Code of Ethics and the terms of their contracts
+• must follow the AUSIT (Australian Institute of Interpreters and Translators) Code of Ethics and the terms of their contracts

-• limited to availability (delays connecting to interpreters for certain languages may be experienced)
+• are limited to availability (delays for certain languages may be experienced)

-• available 24 hours per day, 7 days per week.
-There is decreased availability and technical support provided outside core business hours, weekends, and NSW public holidays
+• are available 24 hours per day, 7 days per week, with reduced interpreter availability and technical support outside core business hours, on weekends, and NSW public holidays

 The Resources page contains links to Language and Office codes, guides, forms, mySupport, Services Australia and external websites.